kevkim-codes/anthos-hydrated-config/docs/platform/config.md

 === "Console"

-    - [ ] TODO: Add Console instructions
+        (Choose STAGE for all these )

     From the left navigation choose Anthos -> Config Management

     ![](../images/platform/anthos-config-leftnav.png)

-    Check the box next to boa-prod-secondary, then click configure at the top of the page
+    Check the box next to boa-stage, then click configure at the top of the page

     ![](../images/platform/anthos-config-clusters.png)